wi-fighters/how-to/how-to-check-your-code.md

-# Check your own progress
+# How to check your code

 When working on exercises independently, it's common to accidentally race ahead without having understood things clearly.